Xijiang1997/iIMPACT/docs/starmap_example.rst

 Characterize identified spatial domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After obtaining the posterior samples of Bayesian mixture model via the 'run_iIMPACT' function, we can obtain the spatial domain identification results via the 'get_spatial_domain' function.
+After obtaining the posterior samples of Bayesian mixture model via the 'iIMPACT.run' function, we can obtain the spatial domain identification results via the 'get.spatial.domain' function.
 Note that this clustering result is at spot level.
-To project the results back to single cell level, we need to use the 'get_cell_spatial_domain' function.
+To project the results back to single cell level, we need to use the 'get.cell.spatial.domain' function.
 ::
-        spatial_domain <- get_spatial_domain(result)
+        spatial_domain <- get.spatial.domain(result)
-        spatial_domain_cell <- get_cell_spatial_domain(spatial_domain, cell_assignment)
+        spatial_domain_cell <- get.cell.spatial.domain(spatial_domain, cell_assignment)

         # plot results at single cell level
         df <- data.frame(x = cell_info$y, y = cell_info$x, domain = as.factor(spatial_domain_cell))